 So, I came home and decided I wanted to make cinnamon sugar donuts at home, in my bee-free kitchen.

-Then I decided to add pumpkin because it’s fall and people like to pumpkin all the things.
-The best part about these donuts is they’re vegan, allergy friendly, and cholesterol free so you can feel good about having a couple 😉
+I decided to add pumpkin because it’s fall and people like to pumpkin all the things.
+The best part about these pumpkin donuts is they’re vegan, allergy friendly, and cholesterol free so you can feel good about having a couple 😉